MagicBowen/darwin-xiaoai/readme.md

-Project for connecting Darwin and Aligenie.
+Project for connecting Darwin and XiaoAi.